 Addicts are generally in denial.
-They self-centeredly and blithely continue their daily lives without caring—and sometimes not even knowing—how destructive they are being.
-With an intervention, it is virtually impossible for your loved one to have any level of apathy.
+They self-centered and blithely continue their daily lives without caring—and sometimes not even knowing—how destructive they are being.
+With intervention, it is virtually impossible for your loved one to have any level of apathy.

 Don’t Judge or Blame the Addict

 Because of the disruptive influence that addiction has on a person, there will be some poor life decisions made—some of which can be dangerous.
 Since you are close to the individual, you will typically suffer the most, including embarrassment, lost money, infidelity, as well as physical or emotional abuse.

 If you want to help your loved one, then those consequences that you have suffered through will need to be set aside while you are attempting to convince your loved one to get the help he or she needs and deserves.
 You must be able to distinguish the difference between the disease and the actual person.
 Don’t badger them about their mistakes or how those mistakes have affected you in life; simply work toward getting them to get professional help for their addiction.

 Do Remain Strong by Giving Love and Support

 While it is important that your loved one understands how his or her disease is hurting themselves and others around them, it is just as important—if not more so—to provide your loved one with plenty of love and support.
 You need to make sure that your loved one realizes that anything you say to him or her is purely out of love, but the uncertainty and consequences caused by his or her addiction can no longer be tolerated moving forward.